Hearing Tests for Children

 Hearing Tests for Babies

-C032_Pittwater_HearingA unique part of our services at Pittwater hearing is that we assess children under 3 years of age, including babies from 8 months.
-We are one of only a few places on Sydney’s Northern Beaches to do this.
-Children under the age of 3 are administered a different style of hearing test.
-This involves the child being taught that when they hear a sound, if they turn their head, they will see a puppet or other visual reward.
-Given the short attention span of young children, both ears are usually tested together at two frequencies.
+C032_Pittwater_HearingChildren under the age of 3 are administered a different style of hearing test.
+This involves the child being seated either on a parent’s lap, or at a table (depending on their age and how shy they are).
+While playing games with one Audiologist, they are taught that when they hear a sound, if they turn their head, they will see a puppet or other visual reward.
+While the first Audiologist distracts the child, a second Audiologist presents sounds through a speaker, first at loud levels to teach the child the relationship between the sound and the puppet.
+The volume is then reduced.
+Given the short attention span of young children, both ears are usually tested together at two frequencies (pitches).
 The aim of this test is to ensure that the child has sufficient hearing for normal speech and language development.
+Children from as young as 5 months can be assessed using this test known as Visual Reinforcement Audiometry.